austinmama/customer-portal/pay-invoice.md

  * From the menu: Go to **Account** > **Make a Payment**.
  * From the Invoices page: Click **Pay Balance**.
 2. Enter the payment amount in the **Payment Amount** field.
 3. If you're making your payment with PayPal, click **PayPal** and follow the prompts from PayPal to complete payment.
 No further action is required.
-If you're making your payment with a credit card, enter the **Card Number, Expiration and Security Code** in the appropriate fields.
+If you're making your payment with a credit card, enter the **Card Number, Expiration, and Security Code** in the appropriate fields.
 4. Enter the billing information in the appropriate fields in the **Credit Card Billing Address** section.
 5. Optionally, select **EU Supported** to ensure that the support team in Europe handles your maintenance and support issues.
 For more information about this option, see [Setting the European supported option](/docs/customer-portal/cpmanuserprof.html#cp_seteusupported).
 6. Click **Pay with Credit Card** to initiate the payment.